THIS IS LONDON!

 Embedded long before that term became cliché, Murrow went on 25 bombing missions, taking listeners along.
 Paratroopers looked “like khaki dolls hanging beneath a green lampshade.”
 Berlin under bombing became “a kind of orchestrated hell, a terrible symphony of light and flame.”
 Murrow was with troops liberating the concentration camp at Buchenwald.
 Scarcely comprehending its horror, he concluded, “I pray you to believe what I have said about Buchenwald.
 I have reported what I saw and heard, but only part of it.
 For most of it I have no words. . .
 If I've offended you by this rather mild account of Buchenwald, I'm not in the least sorry.”

-You hear a lot these days about “the media menace.”
-How journalists are “the enemy of the people.”
+You hear a lot these days about how journalists are “the enemy of the people.”
 Don’t believe everything you hear.
 Commentators spew opinions.
 Politics plays left, plays right.
-But for those in the field, the standards were set 80 years ago and there isn’t one reporter, about to go live from a war zone or disaster site, who doesn’t summon the spirit of Edward R. Murrow.
+But for those in the field, the standards were set 80-some years ago and there isn’t one reporter, about to go live from a war zone or disaster site, who doesn’t summon the spirit — and the courage — of Edward R. Murrow.